Verify Rancher Application Collection images

 Create Secret for the PolicyServer so they can pull from Rancher Application Collection

-The PolicyServer we are using needs to be configured so it can pull the image layers that contain the signatures.
+The PolicyServer in use needs configuration so it can pull the image layers that contain the signatures.

 $ kubectl create secret docker-registry application-collection-kw -n kubewarden \